Azure/azure-sdk-for-python/sdk/eventhub/azure-eventhub-checkpointstoreblob-aio/README.md

 - Enable `azure.eventhub.extensions.checkpointstoreblobaio` logger to collect traces from the library.
 - Enable `azure.eventhub` logger to collect traces from the main azure-eventhub library.
-- Enable `azure.storage.blob` logger to collect traces from azure storage blob library.
+- Enable `azure.eventhub.extensions.checkpointstoreblobaio._vendor.storage` logger to collect traces from azure storage blob library.
 - Enable `uamqp` logger to collect traces from the underlying uAMQP library.
 - Enable AMQP frame level trace by setting `logging_enable=True` when creating the client.